The Current (radio program): Season-long story themes

 During the network's summer schedule when The Current was shortened to an hour, selections of these features were rerun as a separate half-hour program.
 In 2018, The Current ran at the regular length year-round with segments over the regular season rerun during the summer period in addition to new stories.
 However, in 2019, a compromise in the format was reached with the series running CBC Radio One's original documentary podcasts for the summer, having new content for the first portion of the show and taking advantage of the remaining hour's time to accommodate the podcasts' irregular length.
-In the 2021-22 season, there was a less formal revisiting of the "Work in Progress" theme regarding employment, especially concerning the impact of the Covid-19 pandemic with selected interviews occasionally rerun during the summer months in addition to the podcasts.
+In the 2021–22 season, there was a less formal revisiting of the "Work in Progress" theme regarding employment, especially concerning the impact of the COVID-19 pandemic with selected interviews occasionally rerun during the summer months in addition to the podcasts.

 Humour

 Although primarily a serious news program, The Current from 2003 to 2012 began each show with a brief satirical commentary by a character credited only as The Voice.
 The role was performed by actor Stephen Hart.

 The Voice also announced fictional advertisements for the "Ambiguous Party", a fictional political party.
 A few campaign ads were created and aired for morning show listeners' amusement in which The Voice tried to persuade listeners to vote for the Ambiguous Party.
 Comparisons are made between the Ambiguous Party (complete and utter fence-sitters on all issues) and the current parties of the day.

 On June 20, 2019, Hart returned for a guest appearance to pay tribute to Anna Maria Tremonti on her last regular appearance as the show's host.

+In addition, as holiday programming on statutory holidays, recorded selections of Stuart McLean's Vinyl Cafes humourous "Dave and Morley" stories are aired.